 - possess a clear criminal record certificate from the responsible authority of the country of origin or certificate of «Goodstanding/current professional status» issued by the competent authority of the member state as a proof of good character;

-- possess very good knowledge of the Greek language as it is certified by exams that are under the supervision of the Ministry of Education and Culture and especially good knowledge of the greek veterinary terminology.
+- possess very good knowledge of the Greek language as it is certified by exams that are under the supervision of the Ministry of Education, Culture, Sports and Youth and especially good knowledge of the greek veterinary terminology.

 The application for registration in the Veterinary Surgeons Register can be submitted either electronically through the PSC Cyprus Portal or by hand/post to the competent authority: